Multi-modal learning for geospatial vegetation forecasting: Experiments

-The OOD-t test set contains minicubes from four different 3-month periods each over two years.
-Fig.~\ref{fig:seasons} dissects the model skill of our best model: ConvLSTM-meteo (one run).
-There are large differences between the years.
-Until September, the growing season was better predicted in 2022.
-Afterwards it flips, and 2021 takes the lead.
-The first half of the growing season is usually better predicted than the second half.
-This is probably due to anthropogenic influences, especially harvest, mowing, cutting and forest fires, being more prevalent in the second half.
-Such events are particularly hard to predict from the given weather covariates, and may be interpreted as random noise.
+The OOD-t test set includes minicubes from four 3-month periods over two years.
+Fig.~\ref{fig:seasons} shows Contextformer's model skill.
+Yearly variations are significant.
+Growing season prediction was better in 2022 until September, then it switched, and 2021 performed better.
+First half of the season is usually better predicted than the second half, likely due to anthropogenic influences (harvest, mowing, cutting, and forest fires).
+These events are challenging to predict from weather covariates and may be interpreted as random noise.

-We assess the performance at spatio-(temporal) extrapolation of all four meteo-guided models on the OOD-s and OOD-st test sets and report in tab.~\ref{tab:extrapol}.
-The SimVP and the PredRNN can extrapolate in space and time.
+We assess the performance at spatio-(temporal) extrapolation of the Contextformer on the OOD-s and OOD-st test sets and report in tab.~\ref{tab:extrapol}.
+The Contextformer can extrapolate in space and time.
 However, the margin to the climatology does shrink.
 Here, more training data might help: spatial extrapolation is theoretically not necessary for modeling vegetation dynamics (only temporal extrapolation is).
 Practically speaking, however, it does help to increase inference speed and enable potential applicability over large areas.

-Reassured by spatial extrapolation capabilities, we present a map of $R^2$ for the ConvLSTM-meteo in fig.~\ref{fig:mapR2}a.
-Cropland regions on the Iberian peninsula and in northern France, as well as forests in the Balkans are regions with great applicability of the model.
-For the former two, this may be explained by many training samples in those regions, for the last, it cannot.
-Grasslands and forests in Poland and highly heterogenous regions (mountains, near cities, near coasts) are more challenging for the model.

-Geomorphons capture local terrain features, derived from first and second spatial derivatives of elevation.
-Fig.~\ref{fig:mapR2}b shows densities of RMSE of the ConvLSTM-meteo for different geomorphons from the Geomorpho90m map \cite{amatulli.etal_2020}.
-Generally, the model performs well across all classes.
-Summits and Depressions, two rather extreme types, seem to be slightly easier to predict.
-Homogeneous terrain (red: flat, shoulder, footslope) has a larger tail towards high error.
-This may be as those regions are typically where there is a lot of anthropogenic activity, possibly leading to dynamics less covered by the predictors (harvest, clear-cut, etc.).